-In January 2018 the choir took part in a concert at Lichfield Cathedral for the charity ‘Live Life Give Life’.
-Cait Hodgkiss was Musical Director for this event, involving 5 choirs, 5 musicans and 2 soloists singing pieces from Broadway Musicals.
-The event raised £3200 for the charity.
+In January 2018 the choir took part in a concert in Lichfield Cathedral for the charity ‘Live Life Give Life’.
+Cait Hodgkiss, our former M.D. was Musical Director for the event involving 5 choirs, 5 musicians and 3 soloists singing pieces from Broadway musicals.
+The event raised a fantastic £3200 for the charity.

-During 2017 the choir raised £486 for Scleroderma UK through raffles, donations for refreshments and a social evening for friends and family.
+During 2017 the choir raised £486 for Scleroderma UK through raffles, donations for refreshments and a social evening for family and friends.